joeljohn159/joeljohn159/README.md

 Currently finishing my **MS in Computer Science at UNT** (3.67 GPA, graduating May 2026).
 Active open-source contributor to **LangChain** and **YouVersion**.

-Co-founder of [makemyzume.com](https://www.makemyzume.com/) — an AI resume optimizer serving 500+ users monthly.
+Co-founder of [makemyzume.com](https://www.makemyzume.com/) — an AI resume optimizer.

 <br clear="both"/>